Adhithya Ganesan

-Adhithya Ganesan (born 24 October 2005) is an American tennis player.
-He achieved a career-high year-end ITF Junior world ranking of No. 24 in 2023, earning him a spot in the ATP/ITF Junior Accelerator Program, which supports top junior prospects in their transition to the professional circuit.
-Ganesan was also recognized as a blue-chip recruit by Tennis Recruiting, marking him as one of the top American junior talents.

-Ganesan currently has a career high ATP singles ranking of No. 544 achieved on 22 September 2025 and a career high ATP doubles ranking of No. 837 achieved on 10 February 2025.
+Adhithya Ganesan (born October 24, 2005) is an American professional tennis player.
+He has a career-high ATP singles ranking of No. 544 achieved on September 22, 2025 and a best doubles ranking of No. 837, reached on February 10, 2025.

+Ganesan plays mostly on ITF Men's Tour.

+Junior career

+Ganesan was as a blue-chip recruit of Tennis Recruiting Program by the USTA, that recognized him as one of the top American junior talents.

+The American had mixed results on ITF junior circuit, maintaining a 95–50 singles win-loss record.
+He reached an ITF junior combined ranking of No. 24 on November 27, 2023.

+Professional career

-Ganesan made his Grand Slam main draw debut at the 2023 US Open.
-He received a wildcard into the men's doubles main draw with Alexander Frusina after winning the USTA boys' doubles national championship in Kalamazoo, Michigan.
+Ganesan made his Slam major debut at the 2023 US Open.
+He received a wildcard into the men's doubles main draw with Alexander Frusina, after they won the USTA boys' doubles national championship.

+Personal life

-Ganesan competes for the University of Florida's collegiate tennis team, regularly playing at the No. 1 position in both singles and doubles.
+Ganesan currently competes for the University of Florida's collegiate tennis team.